hicked/SYSC4001_A1/README.md

 - Check if the printer has paper
 - Check if the printer has ink

 ii.
 LF (Line Feed):
-- Spin a motor to move the print head down by one line OR
+- Spin a motor to move the print head down by one line (if page) OR
-    - Spin a motor to move the paper up by one line
+- Spin a motor to move the paper up by one line (if roll)
+- Check if reached bottom of paper, feed new paper (if page), or alert operator to provide more paper if none left

 CR (Carriage Return):
 - Spin a motor to move the print head back to the left side of the page
+- Read new line (character array) from buffer

 d) [0.4 marks] Explain briefly how the off-line operation works in batch OS.
 Discuss advantages and disadvantages of this approach.